otahontas/dev-help/packages/server/README.md

 ## Running
 Run server with hot reload enabled by launching shell script `./start_server.sh`.
 Server launches on port 8000 by default.

+## Linting and code formatting

+Code should be formatted with `black` code formatter and linted with `flake8`.
+We have configured `nox` environment and github actions to do the checks for code styles.

+It is recommended to add black and flake8 formatting to your editor of choice.